itbench-hub/ITBench-SRE-Minimalist-Agent/README.md

   <img src="/images/add-system-prompt.png" alt="prompt" width="500">

 - #### You can close the `Agent` customization options by clicking anywhere outside the customization box.
 At the upper-right corner, click the chat icon to open the chat interface as shown below.
+Type your query in the designated chatbox.

   <img src="/images/chat1.png" alt="chatbutton" width="150">
   <img src="/images/chat2.png" alt="chatinterface" width="200">